 KARA: Kara Crissey is owner of Good Earth Gardeners.
-She has designed gardens for nineteen years.
-Using a blended aesthetic of modern and traditional, she applies principles of regenerative landscape design to create resiliant, evolving systems integrating human and wild communities.
+She has designed gardens for twenty years.
+Using a blended aesthetic of modern and traditional, she creates landscape designs integrating human and wild communities.

 Kara studied landscape design at the University of Maryland, the Community College of Baltimore County and at Jardin d'Art et D'Essais in Normandy, France.